 In February 2018, Malawi began a trial introducing the WHO-prequalified typhoid conjugate vaccine, Typbar TCV®, to thousands of children in the typhoid-endemic country.
 Four-year-old Thapelo would likely have qualified for the trial, as the vaccine is safe for children as young as six months of age, requires fewer doses, and offers longer protection than previously available vaccines.

 Vaccines are one of the most cost-effective healthcare interventions.
 When used in tandem with other preventive interventions, including improved access to clean water and sanitation and implementation of good hygiene practices, TCVs have the potential to significantly reduce the burden and impact of typhoid in Malawi and other typhoid-endemic countries.
 By making the decision to introduce TCV, national governments are taking the first step to protect children such as Thapelo from typhoid.

 Reporting and photos by Thoko Chikondi.
-This post is part of Stories of Typhoid, a series sharing the impact of typhoid on families and communities in endemic countries.
+This post is part of Stories of Typhoid, a series sharing the impact of typhoid on families in endemic countries.